Southbridge (computing): Intel

+With the Intel 5 Series chipset in 2008, the CPU takes over the job of the northbridge.
+The remaining tasks of the motherboard were given to a single chip, forming the Platform Controller Hub (PCH) architecture.
 On Intel platforms, all southbridge features and remaining I/O functions are managed by the PCH, which is directly connected to the CPU via the Direct Media Interface (DMI).
 Intel low-power processors (Haswell-U and onward) and ultra low-power processors (Haswell-Y and onward) also integrate an on-package PCH.
-Based on its Chiplet design, AMD Ryzen processors also integrated some southbridge functions, such as some USB and SATA/NVMe interfaces.
+AMD Ryzen processors also integrated some southbridge functions, such as some USB interfaces and some SATA/NVMe interfaces.